jstewmc/rtf/README.md

 ## Version

+### dev-master

+* Doh!
+It would help if I merged the branch into master first!

 ### 0.4.3 - September 17, 2015

 * Fix `\cxds` control word.
 The `\cxds` control word should glue two words together without a space between them.
 However, up to now, it only deleted the previous space, not the spaces to either side.